 Once word reached Ezekiel that Jerusalem and the temple were destroyed, his message became one of comfort and hope.
 Through him God promised that his people would experience future restoration, renewal, and revival in the coming Messianic kingdom (Ezekiel 33-48

 Much of the strange symbolism of Ezekiel's prophecies was later employed in the Revelation to Saint John

 .
 Among these are the visions of the four living creatures as seen in Ezekiel 1

 and Revelation 4

 for a hymn stanza written for the Commemoration of Ezekiel

-Labels: babylonian captivity, biography, christianity, christology, commemorations, ezekiel, hagiography, israel, old testament, prophet, revelation
+Labels: babylonian captivity, bible, biography, christianity, christology, commemorations, ezekiel, hagiography, israel, old testament, prophet, revelation

 + The Holy Prophet Elijah +

 The prophet Elijah, whose name means, "My God is Yahweh [the Lord